-In the aftermath of the war against the Lich King of the Scourge, the Horde entered a nearly unprecedented time of peace.
+In the aftermath of the war against the Lich King, the Horde entered a nearly unprecedented time of peace.
 Returning veterans often had to reacclimatize to life away from the battlefield.
 For some it was easier than others.

 Daguluaga, a seasoned veteran of the Northrend campaign, returned home to little.
 His skills were entwined with his weapon – a sturdy orcish crossbow – and the life of the low-class civilian laborer was not for him.
 Daguluaga and his young but industrious magus sister, Felika, thus sought to form a company of blades for hire that could serve the Horde throughout all of its holdings.